 Step 7: hold your flawless webinar

-Remind attendees to reply to the post-webinar email that is sent from HBA.
+• Remind attendees to take the post-event feedback survey.
+This will be sent by HBA via email automatically.
 Click here for more information on accessing survey results.

-After your event, send the shareable link to your converted recording and any handouts to events@hbanet.org so it can be set up to be emailed to all registrants.
-HBA will clearly state that the recording is available for approximately one week, so after that time frame you are welcome to delete it from the cloud.
-Don't fret, HBA will download the file for our archives upon receipt.
+After your event, send the shareable link to your event recording and any additional resources to events@hbanet.org so they can be emailed to all registrants.
+HBA will download the file for our archives upon receipt.
+More in-depth instructions can be found here: How to send additional resources or event recordings

 Finally, thank your speakers and team for a job well done!